junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean breathes out, "God, it's good to be back."

-Castiel closes his eyes, feeling the warmth of sunshine sink into the skin, sniffing the scent of grass in the air.
+Castiel closes his eyes, feeling the warmth of sunshine sink into his skin, sniffing the scent of grass in the air.

 "It's real," he murmurs in agreement, still minor unbelievable.
 "We're back, and alive."